RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeToys/doc/Diary.md

 # Unicode Toys: Diary

+20230726: 0.2a -

+* Change RUNES to CODEPOINTS everywhere.
+* Now CODEPOINT strings have to end with a "P" ("C" is already taken for "C"lassic strings).
+* ALLRUNES renamed to P2U (codePoints to Unicode) (returned values are suitable for U strings).
+* Add P2U(string,"U+"): returns the (hex) codepoints prefixed with "U+".
+One char is enough.
+* Add P2U(string,"NAMES"): P2U("Sí",names) = '(LATIN CAPITAL LETTER S) (LATIN SMALL LETTER I WITH ACUTE)'.
+* Verify that UTF-8 is correct when creating CODEPOINTS or TEXT strings.
+* Add the option to specify an encoding when creating CODEPOINTS or TEXT strings.
+* Implement the UTF16 encoding.
+Verify that input is correct.
+* Implement all concatenation and comparison methods for OPTIONS CONVERSIONS.
+* Implement MAKESTRING and comparison methods, so that TEXT("61"X, UTF8) == TEXT("0061"X, UTF16).

 20230726: 0.2  - Numerous changes, too many to report in complete detail here:

 * Extensive refactoring.